Is My Family Toxic or Is It Me? Here’s How to Tell!

 1. Constant Criticism and Belittling

 If your family always points out your flaws and makes you feel small, that’s a red flag.
-Criticism that’s meant to tear you down instead of help you grow is toxic.
-If you’re always being told you’re not good enough, it’s hard to believe in yourself.
+Criticism that tears you down instead of helps you grow is toxic.
+Especially when it’s disguised as “jokes,” “teasing,” or “just being honest.”

 2. Lack of Support